dansand/Python/part2/numpy2.md

 [1 2 3 4]
 ```

-A 2D array (often called a matrix) can be created from a nested list:
+A 2D array (sometimes called a matrix) can be created from a nested list:

 ```python
 M = array([[1, 2], [3, 4]])